 Fault Lines: Cultural Diversity Training in the Workplace

-The Maynard Institute's innovative diversity training program that teaches participants how to leverage workplace diversity into a better connection with a company's audience and increased productivity.
+The Maynard Institute's innovative diversity training program teaches participants how to leverage workplace diversity into a better connection with a company's audience and increased productivity.

 Despite the increasing cultural diversity in this country, most of us do not walk into the workplace with the skills to talk about diversity issues across the 'fault lines' of race, class, gender, generation and geography.
 At best, that means we are regularly missing opportunities to connect with our audience.
 At worst, it means we are making mistakes that end up embarrassing ourselves and our companies and frequently alienating our audience.